JanneMattila/some-questions-and-some-answers/q&a/apim.md

   {
     method: "GET",
     headers: {
-      "Ocp-Apim-Subscription-Key": key // DOES NOT WORK etc.
+      "Ocp-Apim-Subscription-Key": key // DOES NOT WORK
     }
   })
 ```